If you have injured your knee on the job and are being denied benefits, contact the Law Office of James M. Hoffmann.

 - Patellofemoral pain syndrome – pain or discomfort which seems to originate from the contact of the patella and femur

-- Lliotibial band syndrome – this injury is generally associated with running, cycling, hiking or weight-lifting
+- Iliotibial band syndrome – this injury is generally associated with running, cycling, hiking or weight-lifting

 St. Louis Workers Compensation Lawyers